ING for Children Foundation

 This programme of the ING for Children Foundation is to foster the development of local communities and employee engagement.
 Volunteers deliver their projects with the financial assistance of the foundation and partnering with non-governmental organisations as well as municipal and commune social welfare centres.

 Every employee is entitled to 8 hours of working time to be used for voluntary activities.
-In 2016, volunteers participated in local initiatives for 4,215 hours.
-They delivered over 60 projects all over Poland.
-Those included projects under the Good Idea subsidy contest, ad-hoc and blood donation initiatives.
+In 2019, volunteers participated in local initiatives for 7052 hours.
+They delivered 91 projects all over Poland.
+Those included projects under the Good Idea grant contest.

 Current information about the Voluntary Services Programme is available on Facebook.

-Between 2005 and 2010, the foundation supported the programme “Accompanied by the Lion”.
+Between 2005 and 2010, the foundation supported the ING Bank Śląski S.A programme “Accompanied by the Lion”.
 It was mainly intended to promote bibliotheraphy, i.e. a therapy with the use of adequately prepared texts or books.
+We published together with the bank two books: “Alien” and “Lucjan, the Lion One of Its Kind”, written by Roksana Jędrzejewska-Wróbel.
+The graphic design is by Jona Jung.

 The ING for Children Foundation beneficiaries are: